PowerSov

 MONOPOLY DESK · SERIOUS

-Ohio regulators approved FirstEnergy's request to continue a grid-modernization rider worth $1.5 billion over five years, despite the HB6 bribery scandal and consumer advocates' objections that the utility never fully accounted for earlier rider spending.
+The Columbus Dispatch reported that Ohio regulators approved FirstEnergy’s request to keep collecting a grid-modernization rider worth $1.5 billion over five years, even after the HB6 bribery scandal and despite consumer advocates noting the utility never fully accounted for how earlier rider money was spent.
+[1]

 See the working →